Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 Beyond traditional whole-extract testing lies component-resolved diagnostics (CRD), which measures IgE against individual proteins within an allergen source rather than crude extracts.

-It helps tailor avoidance advice more accurately by identifying genuine culprit proteins among many similar ones present in foods or pollens.
+It can help tailor avoidance advice more accurately by identifying likely culprit proteins among many similar ones present in foods or pollens.

 Key Takeaways: How To Read Allergy Test Results

-➤ Follow-up testing may be needed for unclear or mixed results.
+➤ Follow-up testing may be needed for unclear, mixed, or high-stakes results.

 Frequently Asked Questions